mitodl/hugo-course-publisher/site/content/courses/6-042j-mathematics-for-computer-science-spring-2015/_index.md

 course_image_url: >-
   https://open-learning-course-data.s3.amazonaws.com/6-042j-mathematics-for-computer-science-spring-2015/bf5ded2292dd7af14f942dfa6ad4f96c_6-042js15.jpg
 course_description: >-
-  <p>This subject offers an interactive introduction to discrete mathematics
-  oriented toward computer science and engineering.
-The subject coverage divides roughly into thirds:</p> <ol>     <li>Fundamental concepts of mathematics:
+  This subject offers an interactive introduction to discrete mathematics oriented toward computer science and engineering.
+The subject coverage divides roughly into thirds:

-  Definitions, proofs, sets, functions, relations.</li>     <li>Discrete
+  1. Fundamental concepts of mathematics: Definitions, proofs, sets, functions, relations.

-  structures: graphs, state machines, modular arithmetic, counting.</li>
+  2. Discrete structures: graphs, state machines, modular arithmetic, counting.

+  3. Discrete probability theory.

-  <li>Discrete probability theory.</li> </ol> <p>On completion of 6.042J,
-  students will be able to explain and apply the basic methods of discrete (noncontinuous) mathematics in computer science.
-They will be able to use these methods in subsequent courses in the design and analysis of algorithms, computability theory, software engineering, and computer systems.</p><p>Interactive site components can be found on the Unit pages in the left-hand navigational bar, starting with <a href="./resolveuid/95af5c7b87a2e15790a7ad18331a125f">Unit 1: Proofs</a>.</p>
+  On completion of 6.042J, students will be able to explain and apply the basic methods of discrete (noncontinuous) mathematics in computer science.
+They will be able to use these methods in subsequent courses in the design and analysis of algorithms, computability theory, software engineering, and computer systems.

+  Interactive site components can be found on the Unit pages in the left-hand navigational bar, starting with [Unit 1:
+  Proofs](./resolveuid/95af5c7b87a2e15790a7ad18331a125f).
 course_info:
   instructors:
     - Prof. Albert Meyer